Benefits of Stage Gate Process for Resource Management

 See the Triskell platform in action in a personal demo

-These are the main benefits of Phase-Gate Process to manage your organization’s projects, programs and portfolios:
+These are the main benefits of the Stage Gate Process to manage your organization’s projects, programs and portfolios:

 - Phase-Gates provides a clear and structured process.

 - Adaptable to Agile and non-Agile projects.

 - Methodology easy to adopt.

 1. Stage-Gate provides a clear and structured process

 If there is one thing that defines the Stage-Gate process, it is that it has a fully defined and structured framework.
 Review processes, also called Phases or Stages, are interspersed throughout all phases of the project life cycle (ideation, scoping, business case, development, testing and launch).
 At these events, after analyzing the progress made and comparing it with the Project Plan and the breakdown of specifications and requirements of the project, one of these decisions is made:

 - To give the green light for the project to move forward to the next phase.